beingbing/java-springboot/src/main/java/be/springboot/pp/concurrency/info.md

 An implementation of Lock interface allowing us to acquire lock on the same object multiple times.
 With a condition, that we need to release lock as many times as it was acquired.`synchronized` keyword is one such implementation.

 > Note: Custom locks needs to be release manually without miss if an exception occurs, otherwise other threads will get left out.
 In case of language provided locks, this is done automatically.

+## LiveLock
+Objects are not stuck or halted, but they keep oscillating between states unable to make progress.